MJ (Marvel Cinematic Universe): High school life

 In 2016, Michelle, commonly known as MJ, is introduced as a student at Midtown School of Science and Technology and enjoys mocking her classmates, including Peter Parker.
-She is a member of the Academic Decathlon team and attends a competition in Washington, D.C., during which they win, although she notices Parker's disappearance.
+She is a member of the Academic Decathlon team and attends a competition in Washington, D.C., during which they win, although she notices Peter's disappearance.
 At the Washington Monument, she witnesses Spider-Man's arrival.
 After Liz Allan leaves the school, she is offered Allan's role of Captain of the team by Roger Harrington.
-She begins to open up more with teammates, such as Ned Leeds and Parker, secretly considering them as her friends.
+She begins to open up more with teammates, such as Peter and Ned Leeds, secretly considering them as her friends.

 School vacation

 In 2018, MJ is a victim of the Blip, (Note: During the events of Avengers: Infinity War (2018).) before being restored to life in 2023.
 (Note: During the events of Avengers: Endgame (2019).)
-In 2024, MJ attends the school sponsored trip to Europe, where her affections are sought out by Parker and Brad Davis.
-When she deduces Parker's identity as Spider-Man, MJ helps discover Mysterio's hero fraud, as he was the one who staged the Elemental invasion.
-In London, MJ, Leeds, Betty Brant, and Flash Thompson are met by Happy Hogan and take cover from Mysterio's drones after they get targeted.
-After Mysterio is defeated, MJ embraces Parker.
-Soon after returning home, MJ and Parker begin a relationship and have their first date by swinging in the city.
-Afterwards, they witness TheDailyBugle.nets J. Jonah Jameson releasing a doctored video of Mysterio and Spider-Man, claiming that Spider-Man is responsible for the Battle of London (during which Mysterio was killed) and exposing his identity as Parker.
+In 2024, MJ attends the school-sponsored trip to Europe, where her affections are sought out by both Peter and Brad Davis.
+When she deduces Peter's identity as Spider-Man, MJ helps discover Mysterio's hero fraud, as he was the one who staged the Elemental invasion.
+In London, MJ, Ned, Betty Brant, and Flash Thompson are met by Happy Hogan and take cover from Mysterio's drones after they get targeted.
+After Mysterio is defeated, MJ embraces Peter.
+Soon after returning home, MJ and Peter begin a relationship and have their first date by swinging in the city.
+Afterwards, they witness TheDailyBugle.nets J. Jonah Jameson releasing a doctored video of Mysterio and Spider-Man, claiming that Spider-Man is responsible for the Battle of London (during which Mysterio was killed) and exposing his identity as Peter Parker.